aaronang/open-source-design-projects/README.md

 I have yet to determine what a "design-friendly" project means but the bare minimum should be:
 1. The project has a "design needed" label or something similar.
 2. The project is actively labeling issues that need design input.
+3. Maintainers are fast to respond and open to design contributions.

 ## Design-friendly projects